yulu/yulu.github.io/blog1/_posts/2014-03-11-color-effect.md

 ![waterlili-1](https://farm9.staticflickr.com/8741/17016121082_fabe7a1d7b_o.jpg)

 Just a trial, hope this is not taken as making fun of the great artists.
-I like painting, with pencils and brushes, or digitally6, so I actually encourage us to draw with our hands, not a camera.
+I like painting, with pencils and brushes, or digitally, so I actually encourage us to draw with our hands, not a camera.
 But I also hope this artistic view can give us a new perspective of the real world, to appreciate the beauty hiding behind it.

 ### Comic Book

 We often see dots in American comics.
-Ben-Day7 dots was invented dating back to 1879, to produce more dynamic colors in printing, e.g. spaced dots of red colors gives pink.
+[Ben-Day dots](https://en.wikipedia.org/wiki/Ben-Day_dots) was invented dating back to 1879, to produce more dynamic colors in printing, e.g. spaced dots of red colors gives pink.
 Later it was explored by pop artists to produce illustrations.
 Same in black-and-white Japanese comics, gray areas are sometimes shaded by strips.
 The intention of using dots and strips patterns in comics have gave me this inspiration - how about check the intensities of the texels, on the texels that are within a defined gray region, overlay the patterns.
 What kind of effect can I get?

 To generate a strips pattern: